Regulatory actions for Oct. 3, 2025

 Oct.
 3, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Aorticlab.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Aavantgarde, Aminex, BMS, Calico, Nacuity, Prothena, Taysha Gene Therapies.

 Briefs